STARTBODY

 1st vs 2nd Language Acquisition Sharone Hardesty - ✔️ ✔️ ✔️ ITTT

 Stephen Krashen differentiates between the concepts of language acquisition and language learning in this way: He likens the process of language acquisition to adolescents and young adults living outside of their native country in a year long exchange program where they attain near native fluency but remain unfamiliar with phonology and/or grammar rules.
 He links the concept of language learning to the traditional approach of teachers/students in classrooms with specific focus on structure and grammar rules.
 Krashen summarizes, “Language acquisition does not require extensive use of conscious grammatical rules, and does not require tedious drill.”
-He further states, “Acquisition requires meaningful interaction in the target language-natural communication-in which speakers...
+He further states, “Acquisition requires meaningful interaction in the target language-natural communication-in...
 [Read more]

 First vs Second Language Acquisition G.C.
 Van Der Watt - ✔️ ✔️ ✔️ ITTT

 INTRODUCTIONHow did you learn to speak your native language' Notice, this shouldn´t be such a puzzling question.
 Do you remember when you learned to tie your shoes, ride a bike, and eat with a fork' Sometimes we can remember a parent helping us to do these things.
 But have our parents helped us learn to speak our first language' Do you remember when your mother taught you the past tense' When your father laid down the rules for passive sentences' We don´t remember these important moments of our childhood because they never occurred.
 Sometimes we as adults study for years to acquire a new language.
-It is then quite wonderful to think that children, by around the age of 5, have more or less mastered their first language, excepting some vocabulary and a few grammatical structures.
-This is...
+It is then quite wonderful to think that children, by around the age of 5, have more or less mastered their first language, excepting some vocabulary and a few grammatical structures....
 [Read more]

 Tefl article - TEFL 1st vs 2nd Language Acquisition #257 - ✔️ ✔️ ✔️ ITTT

 Stephen Krashen differentiates between the concepts of language acquisition and language learning in this way: He likens the process of language acquisition to adolescents and young adults living outside of their native country in a year long exchange program where they attain near native fluency but remain unfamiliar with phonology and/or grammar rules.
 He links the concept of language learning to the traditional approach of teachers/students in classrooms with specific focus on structure and grammar rules.
 Krashen summarizes, ?Language acquisition does not require extensive use of conscious grammatical rules, and does not require tedious drill.?
-He further states, ?Acquisition requires meaningful interaction in the target language-natural communication-in which speakers are concerned not...
+He further states, ?Acquisition requires meaningful interaction in the target language-natural communication-in which ...
 [Read more]

 Tefl reviews - They_re Vs Their Vs There English Grammar Teaching Tips - ✔️ ✔️ ✔️ ITTT